-Include the SBC name, proposal number, and project title in the header on each page of the proposal.
+You may include the SBC name, proposal number, and project title in the header on each page of the proposal.
 Include the page number and proprietary legend (see section 3.5), if applicable in the footer on each page of the proposal.
 You may use margins for header/footer information.